fshafi1/DSA/README.md

 # Name

-This is just a practice/refresher to data structure and algorithm in various programming languages (noting serious)
+This is just a practice/refresher to the basics and data structure and algorithm in various programming languages (nothing serious)

 # Links